 CPT, HCPCS, and ICD-10 Codes for Admission Diagnostic Procedures Under NCD 196

-NCD 196 does not enumerate specific CPT, HCPCS, or ICD-10 codes.
-The policy applies broadly across the Medicare benefit categories of diagnostic laboratory tests, diagnostic x-ray tests, and other diagnostic tests.
+NCD 196 does not list specific CPT, HCPCS, or ICD-10 codes.
+The policy applies broadly to diagnostic laboratory tests, diagnostic x-ray tests, and other diagnostic tests performed in connection with hospital or SNF admission.
+CMS explicitly characterizes the scope as including procedures "such as chest x-rays, urinalysis, etc." — the "etc." signals this is a principles-based policy, not a code-specific one.

 Get the Full Picture